KellyBytes/bookworm/README.md

 - Set due and check remaining days and how many pages to read today
 - Add your own ratings and notes to Read and Currently Reading books
 - Responsive design
-- Switch between Dark Mode and Light Mode automatically
+- Switch between Dark Mode and Light Mode with mode switcher

 ### Built with
 - ReactJS